WZBSocialScienceCenter/germalemma/README.md

 ## Accuracy

-Using 90% of the TIGER corpus as lemmata dictionary and the remaining 10% as test data, GermaLemma finds out the correct lemma for about **~84%** of all nouns, verbs, adjectives and adverbs, **when the [*Pattern*](http://www.clips.ua.ac.be/pattern) package is installed**.
+Using 90% of the TIGER corpus as lemmata dictionary and the remaining 10% as test data, GermaLemma finds out the correct lemma for about **84%** of all nouns, verbs, adjectives and adverbs, **when the [*Pattern*](http://www.clips.ua.ac.be/pattern) package is installed**.
 Without *Pattern*, about **71%** accuracy can be achieved.
 Run `evaluate_germalemma.py` to see the exact results and see [this blog post](https://datascience.blog.wzb.eu/2017/05/19/lemmatization-of-german-language-text/) for more information.

 ## Requirements

-* Python 2.7 or Python 3.x
+* Python 3.x (Python 2 is not supported any more!)
 * required package [*Pyphen*](http://pyphen.org/)
 * optional package [*Pattern*](http://www.clips.ua.ac.be/pattern) (This package is optional but highly recommended as it boosts the lemmatizer's accuracy.)